lstodd/disaster-response-pipeline/README.md

 # Disaster Response Pipeline Project

+When a disaster strikes we want to be able to meet the needs of the people quickly and efficiently.
+In this project we aim to use historic data to be able to categorise incoming comments and requests so that we can deploy the appropriate expertise quickly.

+### Data
+The original data consists of messages from multiple sources and the annotated categories.
+Messages can be labelled as more than one category.

+### Model
+We create a multi class multi label model using XGBoost and natural language processing (NLP) features.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.